Solar Panel Installation Cost

 Solar Panel Installation “Soft Costs”

-Additionally to the actual solar panel installation cost, there are extra expenses which must be considered when choosing to switch to solar energy.
+Additionally to the actual solar panel cost, there are extra expenses which must be considered when choosing to switch to solar energy.
 Gathered under the name of “soft costs”, these expenses represent those fees and taxes which must be paid towards the local authorities or towards the other parts involved in the process.
 The very first step in the installation process will require obtaining the necessary permits, which also involve paying fees towards the local authorities.
 Once the panels are up, they need to be connected to the local grid (for an additional fee, of course).
-Then there are inspection fees and other add-ons which increase the solar panel installation cost.
-Click here to see the Ultimate Solar Panel Comparison Guide
+Then there are inspection fees and other add-ons which increase the solar panel installation final cost.

 Solar Panel Lease